 - Negotiating = delay to expected task and access to your attention. – Is your child a “master negotiator?”
 This is often a child who is very efficient with his or her escape behavior.
 Rather than whining, arguing, or ignoring you, they’ve learned the easiest way to keep doing what they want, at least when the first instruction is placed, is to identify the terms you are willing to negotiate AND the right way to say it (i.e., in a calm and rational tone).
 They are also efficiently distracting your attention from the expected task.

 - Children do NOT grow out of avoidant behavior. – They continue to get better and better at it and/or it transfers to another area of their lives.
 While conducting our assessments, we consistently find the untreated avoidant behavior of 3-10 year olds has been present in a child’s repertoire since s/he was 2 years old.
 Unfortunately, parents aren’t looking for us until avoidant behavior has gotten “bad enough” such that the child is refusing to use the toilet and is constipated or the child is refusing to go to bed for 3 hours each night.
 Or maybe your child’s weight has dropped because his diet is so limited in variety and nutrition.
 Teachers concerned your child is unfocused and distracted?
 Could that be ADHD?
 Possibly.
 It could also just be learned behavior.
-We like to take a least invasive, skill-building approach to treating the distractability, lack of focus, and other symptoms of ADHD that can also just be learned behavior.
+We like to take a least invasive, skill-building approach to treating the distractibility, lack of focus, and other symptoms of ADHD that can also just be learned behavior.
 While we are equipped to help anytime a family finds us, we are most cost-effective the earlier we can intervene.
 The longer the behavior has worked for your child, but longer it will take to resolve.

 BONUS TIP: There may be times when a negotiation is permitted and times when it is not.
 Determine a cue that you’ll provide to your child when a situation is non-negotiable.
 Your child needs to clearly know when negotiation is and is not available.
 We have our adult reasons why we are expecting our children to do things, but they don’t always have that same information, and if they do, they often do not care about our adult reasons of safety, health, schedules, timeliness, etc. After you’ve decided on a cue to signal the availability of negotiation, you’ll need to stick with it.
 We know some pretty great behavioral consultants that will help you consistently use this tool.
-We offer a complimentary, 30-minute phone consultation to discuss how our services can benefit your family.
+We offer an introductory phone consultation to discuss how our services can benefit your family.